realglobe-Inc/sugo-demo-module/README.md

 <a name="method-ping"></a>
 ### .ping(pong) -> <code>string</code>

-Test the reachability of an interface.
+Test the reachability of a module.

 | Param | Type | Description |
 | ----- | ---- | ----------- |